design-automation/mobius-sim-funcs/documentation/util.md

 **Parameters:**
   * *point:* A point object to be used for creating hotspots.
   * *name:* A name for the VR hotspots.
 If `null`, a default name will be created.
-  * *camera\_rot:* The rotation of the camera direction when you teleport yo the hotspot.
+  * *camera\_rot:* The rotation of the camera direction when you teleport to the hotspot.
 The rotation is specified in degrees, in the counter-clockwise direction, starting from the Y axis.
 If `null`, the camera rotation will default to 0.